 - Central access allows delivery of more concentrated formulations into high-flow vessels.

-- Peripheral administration is achieved through peripherally inserted central catheters (PICCs) or standard cannulas, inserted with an aseptic technique.
+- Peripheral administration is achieved through peripherally inserted central catheters (PICCs) or standard cannulae, inserted with an aseptic technique:

-- Tolerance to peripheral lines is increased with feeds of low osmolality and neutral pH and the use of soft paediatric cannulas.
+- Tolerance to peripheral lines is increased with feeds of low osmolality and neutral pH and the use of soft paediatric cannulae.

-Total parenteral nutrition (TPN) solutions contain a balanced mix of essential and nonessential amino acids, glucose, fat, electrolytes and micronutrients:
+TPN solutions contain a balanced mix of essential and non-essential amino acids, glucose, fat, electrolytes and micronutrients:

 - Iso-osmotic lipid emulsions are used to provide an energy-rich solution and reduce irritation of veins.